ugobas/Zpeaks_U/README.md

 For improving the detection of peaks in difficult cases, the threshold $T(W)$ decreases with the peak width $W$ from the value $T_\mathrm{max}$ to $T_\mathrm{min}$, i.e. the program is more tolerant for wider peaks: $T(W)=\mathrm{max}(T_\mathrm{max}-(W-2)T_\mathrm{step},T_\mathrm{min})$
 We include into the candidate ORI all the bins that surround the peak k that fulfil  $Z_\mathrm{local}(i)=(\tilde{y}(i)-<\tilde{y}>(k,R,t))/\sigma_k > T(W)$.

-7) The sum of the local Z score over all bins in the peak constitutes the score of the peak Score$(k)$.
+7) The sum of the local Z score over all bins in the peak constitutes the score of the peak Score $(k)$.

 ### Parameter determination